ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

 ### Training a Machine Learning Model

-Finally, let's update our `Pipeline` to feed our transformed data into a machine learning model.
+Next, let's update our `Pipeline` to feed our transformed data into a machine learning model.
 We'll train a logistic regression model below.
-Unlike in my prior posts, this time I will make use of the `LogisticRegression()`'s default regularization since we standardized our numeric predictor variables.
+Unlike in my prior posts, this time I will make use of `LogisticRegression()`'s default regularization since we standardized our numeric predictor variables.

 Below, we'll just use the `fit()` method instead of `fit_transform()`, because our final step in the `Pipeline` will be to actually fit the model.